boxxello/MacBroker/README.md

         print("Updating cache")
         mac_generator.update_vendors()
 ```

-There is also an asynchronous interface you can use:
+There is also an asynchronous interface, so you can also use:
 ```python
 import asyncio
-from mac_generator_validator.Generator import  Format, AsyncMacBroker async def main():
+from mac_generator_validator.Generator import  Format, AsyncMacBroker

+async def main():
     mac_generator=AsyncMacBroker()
     print(await mac_generator.generate_n_mac_addresses(format_type=Format.CISCO, quantity=3, lowercase=False))